nyrahul/nyrahul.github.io/_posts/2018-4-1-sysv-msgq-vs-posix-msgq.md

 also considered using Unix domain sockets, but again the handling of socket files (and ensuring a writeable folder/path) was somthing i wanted to avoid.

+## Long story short...
-Long story short, Posix message queues are not similar to SysV message queues and Posix message queues may not have better functionality than SysV message queues.
+Posix message queues are not similar to SysV message queues and Posix message queues may not have better functionality than SysV message queues.
 There are still use-cases where SysV message queues makes sense.